VictorioBerra/js-cognito-auth-example/README.md

 # This is an Example Project
 ## Learn how to use AWS API Gateway AWS_IAM Authentication via Cognito Federated Identities using Cognito User Pool logins.

-Tie together Cognito Federated Identities with Cognito User Pools to hit a Lambda integrated APIG secured via AWS_IAM temporray credentials.
+Tie together Cognito Federated Identities with Cognito User Pools to hit a Lambda integrated APIG secured via AWS_IAM temporary credentials.

 #### How it works